Computing Machinery and Intelligence: Turing's test

 So the modified game becomes one that involves three participants in isolated rooms: a computer (which is being tested), a human, and a (human) judge.
 The human judge can converse with both the human and the computer by typing into a terminal.
-Both the computer and human try to convince the judge that they are the human.
+Both the computer and the human try to convince the judge that they are the human.
 If the judge cannot consistently tell which is which, then the computer wins the game.

+Researchers in the United Kingdom had been exploring "machine intelligence" for up to ten years prior to the founding of the field of artificial intelligence (AI) research in 1956.
+It was a common topic among the members of the Ratio Club, an informal group of British cybernetics and electronics researchers that included Alan Turing.
+Turing, in particular, had been running the notion of machine intelligence since at least 1941 and one of the earliest-known mentions of "computer intelligence" was made by him in 1947.

 As Stevan Harnad notes, the question has become "Can machines do what we (as thinking entities) can do?"
 In other words, Turing is no longer asking whether a machine can "think"; he is asking whether a machine can act indistinguishably from the way a thinker acts.
 This question avoids the difficult philosophical problem of pre-defining the verb "to think" and focuses instead on the performance capacities that being able to think makes possible, and how a causal system can generate them.

+Since Turing introduced his test, it has been both highly influential and widely criticised, and has become an important concept in the philosophy of artificial intelligence.
+Some of its criticisms, such as John Searle's Chinese room, are themselves controversial.
 Some have taken Turing's question to have been "Can a computer, communicating over a teleprinter, fool a person into believing it is human?" but it seems clear that Turing was not talking about fooling people but about generating human cognitive capacity.